Oi! Warning: Plot summary

-Janosch (Sascha Backhaus) has problems at school and despises the lifestyle of his bourgeois mother.
-He runs away from home, to his friend Koma (Simon Goerts), who he had met at a holiday camp.
+Janosch has problems at school and despises the lifestyle of his bourgeois mother.
+He runs away from home, to his friend Koma, who he had met at a holiday camp.
 Koma is an Oi! skinhead (also known as a punk-skinhead).
 He is a particular sort of skinhead who has little political motivations, preferring a lifestyle of partying and binge drinking, and whose musical tastes are a synthesis of skinhead and punk rock music.

 Koma's girlfriend is pregnant, and wants him to change his ways.
 She blows up his secret hideaway with dynamite, but this only infuriates Koma, who blames this on the punks he had gotten into a fight with previously.

-Meanwhile, Janosch meets Zottel (Jens Veith), a punk who earns a living with small circus acts at wealthy people's parties.
+Meanwhile, Janosch meets Zottel, a punk who earns a living with small circus acts at wealthy people's parties.
 The two fall in love, but their happiness is cut short when Koma attacks Zottel and kills him.
 In a fit of fury, Janosch grabs a brick and slays Koma.